zevhr/sharex-express/readme.md

 That's pretty much it.
 If you click `Test` next to the `Image Uploader` dropdown, it should give you 200 OK and a URL to view the photo on.

 ### Coming Soon
-- Support for file uploading, text viewing/uploading & link shortening (p much all of ShareX's functions)
+- ~~Support for file uploading, text viewing/uploading~~ & link shortening (p much all of ShareX's functions)
-- Hopefully a better way to do some cleaning and delete screenshots that you do not have the link for
+- ~~Hopefully a better way to do some cleaning and delete screenshots that you do not have the link for~~ Now added in the /profile endpoint (requires secret as query param).

 # Errors
 `The uploads directory doesn't exist!` - What it says, make sure the uploads directory exists in app/static!